 “Come on, guys,” I speak up, “on this blessed of days?
 Haba mana?
 At least let Bobby introduce his wife to me first.”

 And that is how I escape the Bridemaker gist.
 But I’ll share it with you.

-Nobody had to tell me to leave that town and go back to family and friends.
+Nobody had to tell me to leave that town and come back to family and friends.
 I’m turning a new leaf now.
 I have buried the Bridemaker.

-“Kate, meet Jideofor,” Bobby introduces me to his wife.
+“Kate, meet Jideofor,” Bobby introduces his wife.
 I bend my tall frame into the limo and extend a hand to Kate as Bobby stands and gives me some space.

 “Our wife,” I address her as she places her hand in mine and I kiss it with a bit of theatrical flair.

 “Ehn-ehn o!”
 Bobby objects.
 “Not our wife.
 My wife.”

 “Okay, sorry.
 My wife,” I correct myself.
 The bride’s face lights up shyly.
 I have just discovered she is a virgin.
 Don’t ask me how I know.
 I just do.

 “Nice to meet you, ma’am,” I tell her and straighten up.
 “You have a good man here.”
 I tap my best friend’s shoulder.
 “Have no fears.
 But if he misbehaves, just give me a call and I’ll set him right.
 A left uppercut always puts his brain in order.”